xdpirate/isitcutshort.com/README.md

     - A reference to the secondary content is required in `extraInfo`.

 ## Shows *not* viable for inclusion
-Please don't request any shows that:
+Please don't request the following types of shows:

-- Ran from beginning to end normally and didn't end on a cliffhanger
+- Shows that ran from beginning to end normally and didn't end on a cliffhanger
-- Is currently running with none of the above criteria fulfilled
+- Shows currently running with none of the above criteria fulfilled
-- Non-fiction shows (news shows, magazines, etc.)
+- Non-fiction shows (news shows, magazines, game shows, etc.)
+- Anthological shows with no coherent story from one episode to another (sketch shows, shows like Black Mirror, The Twilight Zone)

 The point of the site is to list shows that have, or have had, trouble wrapping up their storylines, or have more content wrapping it up outside the show itself.